belgattitude/pjbserver-tools/README.md

 $ cp ./vendor/belgattitude/pjbserver-tools/config/pjbserver.config.php.dist ./pjbserver.config.php
 ```

-Edit the TCP server port on which you want the standalone server to listen and eventually advanced options.
+Edit the TCP server port on which you want the standalone server to listen and eventually modify advanced options.

 Then you can control the server from the command line.